squeeze69/dbfgo2mysql/README.md

 Build: go build dbfgo2mysql.go

-Should be read: DBF, please, GO TO MYSQL!
+The name should be read: DBF, please, GO TO MYSQL!
 (DBF GO 2 MYSQL)

 It's a simple tool to import dbf files into mysql/mariadb tables, optionally creating them.